Ray-Tracing-Systems/HydraAPI/README.md

 Most of these components can be replaced.

 # FAQ and Problems
 * hrSceneLibraryOpen immediately lead to segmentation fault.
 Probably you have forgoten call hrInit before hrSceneLibraryOpen.
+The other case if you pass "-emptyvirtualbuffer 1" to hrInit and then open scene in HR_WRITE_DISCARD mode.

 # Acknowlegments